KamilleModules/Ekom/doc/ekom-events/ekom-events.md

+mail

+- customer.new
+- order.new
+- orderEstimate.new   (ekomEstimate)

 Ekom Dispatcher dispatches the events of the ekom application.

-The primary goal of this dispatcher is to refresh the appropriate application cache.
+The primary goal of this dispatcher was to refresh the appropriate application cache.

 The following events are dispatched (replace variables with their values):